Urban adult contemporary: Summary

 The format usually plays some classic R&B hits, as well as hits that are ten years old or more.
 Classic dance music also has a great impact in this format.
 Disc jockeys use a more relaxed sound than their younger counterparts.
 News and current events have a major impact on the older audience.
-Around the evening, urban AC stations play smooth jazz and during the Quiet Storm program.
+Around the evening, urban AC stations play smooth jazz during the Quiet Storm program.
 Many of the urban AC radio stations implement slogans such as "Classic Soul & Today's R&B", "(City/Region)'s Old School and R&B Station", "The Best Mix of R&B", and "(City/Region)'s R&B Leader."
 Some popular nicknames for urban oldies stations include "Magic" (borrowed from the adult contemporary format), "Mix" and "Star" (both borrowed from the Hot AC format), and "KISS-FM" (borrowed from top 40/CHR).
 WBLS in New York City, which is the flagship station of the urban contemporary format, was one of the first stations to introduce the urban AC format in 1994.
 WRKS-FM (also in New York City) introduced the first 24-hour classic soul radio station in the country.
 Urban AC stations usually target the 18-49 and 25-54 age groups.

 Many urban AC stations rely heavily on syndicated programming such as The Steve Harvey Morning Show and The D. L. Hughley Show.
 Cumulus Media Networks also operates a 24/7 urban AC format delivered to affiliated stations via satellite, called "The Touch", which is common on smaller- and medium-market stations featuring the urban AC format.

 KJLH in Los Angeles is one urban AC station whose playlist heavily emphasizes current material.

+While artists were once reluctant to be on urban AC because it made them look "old", by 2024, young people had become a major part of the format.
+With mainstream urban becoming more of a hip-hop format, R&B was less of a factor there.
+Urban AC played more of a role in introducing records and artists than it had been.
+It was also more popular than mainstream urban.